 Does VoiceScriber work on Android or Windows?

 No. VoiceScriber is iPhone-only.
 If you need offline voice dictation on Android or Windows, you'll need a different tool.
-Wispr Flow supports Mac, Windows, and iOS if cross-platform coverage matters more than offline privacy.
+Wispr Flow supports Mac, Windows, iOS, and Android if cross-platform coverage matters more than offline privacy.

 How do I verify that an app is actually offline?